 Jump to:

-What ingredients are in a typical fudgesicle?
+What Ingredients are in a Typical Fudgesicle?

 The ingredients in the original Fudgesicle recipe I used to eat as a kid shocked me.
 Parents don't read labels.
 Since transitioning to a plant-based diet, I now read labels.
 Generally, I search for products with few ingredients and always ingredients with familiar meanings.
 These ingredients, however disturbing, exist.